This topic explains some of the core concepts in the Milvus vector database.

-A vector embedding is a feature abstraction of unstructured data, such as emails, IoT sensor data, Instagram photos, protein structures, and much more.
+An embedding vector is a feature abstraction of unstructured data, such as emails, IoT sensor data, Instagram photos, protein structures, and much more.
 Mathematically speaking, an embedding vector is an array of floating-point numbers or binaries.
-Modern embedding techniques are used to convert unstructured data to vector embeddings.
+Modern embedding techniques are used to convert unstructured data to embedding vectors.

 A vector index is a reorganized data structure derived from raw data that can greatly accelerate the process of vector similarity search.
 Milvus supports several vector index types.